 The Converter is designed to be ground mounted with wall stabilization tabs installed to a load capable structure for support, and should only be installed by certified personnel.
 Installation locations may be on either interior or exterior walls.
-The enclosure's nominal dimensions are 34" wide x 54" height x 16" deep.
-The Converter weighs approximately 425 lbs.
+The enclosure's nominal dimensions are 34" W x 54" H x 16" D. The Converter weighs approximately 425 pounds.